w3c/scribejs/features.md

 * `chair:`, `chair+`
 	* the syntax is similar to `present:` and `present+`, respectively; it is used to list chair(s) of the meeting.
 * `date:`
-	* date of the meeting in ISO (i.e., YYYY-MM-DD)
+	* date of the meeting in ISO (i.e., YYYY-MM-DD).
+If not set, the day when the minutes are generated is used.

 ## Sections

 * `topic:`
-	* current major topic; the value is used for a section heading and as an entry in the generated table of contents
+	* current major topic; the value is used for a section heading and as an entry in the generated table of contents.
 * `subtopic:`
-	* current minor topic; he value is used for a subsection heading and as an entry in the generated table of contents
+	* current minor topic; he value is used for a subsection heading and as an entry in the generated table of contents.

 ## Resolutions, actions

 * `proposal:` or `proposed:`
-	* the value is rendered differently in the generated minutes for an easier reference; it usually precedes a formal vote or a straw possible_label
+	* the value is rendered differently in the generated minutes for an easier reference; it usually precedes a formal vote or a straw vote.
 * `resolution:` or `resolved:`
 	* the value is emphasized in the generated minutes and gets its own fragment identifier which makes it possible to use a dedicated URL when referring to a resolution.
 The list of resolutions is also repeated at the end of the minutes.
 * `action:`